• Contact Us

 The good news is that even though every child has their own temperament, parents can easily help boost these traits.
 In this fun and practical workshop, we’ll explore simple day-to-day strategies to grow your child’s optimism and resilience (and your own!).

 Best of all, you’ll gain the confidence to set loving limits on all that “stuff” and refocus on what really counts for a happy family.
 Imagine feeling sure of yourself when you say “enough” to new toys and instead share experiences that make your child light up from the inside out.
 Whether your child is a toddler, a teen, or somewhere in between, these ideas will help parents of all age groups create a more joyful, connected home.
-Join Peace at Home founder Ruth Freeman, LCSW and discover how focusing on optimism and resilience can bring more smiles (and fewer gimmies) into your family’s life!
+Watch this previously hosted session with Peace at Home founder Ruth Freeman, LCSW and discover how focusing on optimism and resilience can bring more smiles (and fewer gimmies) into your family’s life!

 • Questions?
 Please email us at Solutions@Peaceathomeparenting.com.